xiaochenchen/xiaochenchen.github.io/source/_posts/2014-03-23-leetcode-remove-nth-node-from-end-of-list.markdown

 - coding
 - linked list
 ---
-There is an assumption:
+> Assumption:
-Given n will always be valid.
+> Given n will always be valid.

+####Two things to pay attention to during implementation:
+1. add a dummy head pointer to avoid special processing for the case when head is null
+2. keep track of the node (call it B) before the target node, check if B.next is null before removing the target node

 Also notice that the index start from 1 from the end of the list.

-Two things to pay attention to during implementation:
-(1) add a dummy head pointer to avoid special processing for the case when head is null (2) keep track of the node (call it B) before the target node, check if B.next is null before removing the target node

 ``` java Remove Nth Node From End of List http://oj.leetcode.com/problems/remove-nth-node-from-end-of-list/ Leetcode Link
 /**
  * Given a linked list, remove the nth node from the end of list and return its head.